Azure/gpt-rag-avatar/README.md

 ## Environment Variables

 Set the following environment variables in your `.env` file (or via the App Service's Application Settings).
-They are grouped by category:

 ### General